Gravitational wave background as a probe of the primordial black hole abundance

 We write the perturbed metric as

 including both scalar perturbations, $\Phi$ and $\Psi$, and tensor perturbation, $h_{ij}$, which satisfies $\partial_{i}h^{i}_{j}=h^i_i=0$ with $h^{i}_{j} \equiv \delta^{ik}h_{kj}$.
-We assume the lowest-order tensor perturbation is negligible and consider that generated by the scalar mode as a second-order effect.
-The relevant part of the Einstein equation therefore reads
+We assume the lowest-order tensor perturbations are negligible and incorporate only those generated by the scalar mode as a second-order effect.
+The relevant part of the second-order Einstein equation therefore reads

-where a prime denotes differentiation with respect to the conformal time, $\mathcal{P}^{is}_{rj}$ represents the projection operator to the transverse, traceless part, and $\mathcal{H}\equiv a'/a$ \cite{Ananda:2006af,Baumann:2007zm}.
-The source term reads
+where a prime denotes differentiation with respect to the conformal time, $\eta$, $\mathcal{P}^{is}_{rj}$ represents the projection operator to the transverse, traceless part, and $\mathcal{H}\equiv a'/a$ \cite{Ananda:2006af,Baumann:2007zm}.
+Here, the source term reads

 with $w \equiv \rho/p$ being the equation-of-state parameter of the background fluid.
 In practice, only the radiation dominated era is relevant, so we take $w=1/3$ hereafter.
 We also neglect anisotropic stress, which is expected to give only a small correction \cite{Baumann:2007zm}, and set $\Phi=\Psi$ at linear order.
-In order to calculate the induced GWs up to second order, it is sufficient to use the linear scalar modes.
+Note the source term is second-order with respect to the scalar perturbations and absent at linear order.
+In order to calculate the induced GWs up to second order, therefore, it is sufficient to use the linear scalar modes.
 Hence, we only need to solve the linear evolution equation \cite{Mukhanov},